 What is a Fractional CFO?
 Pros, Cons, and Considerations For Your Business

 In today’s fast-paced business world, companies are constantly looking for smart ways to manage their finances without breaking the bank.
-One solution that’s gaining traction, especially among SMEs, is the fractional CFO, also known as a part-time CFO.
+One solution that’s gaining traction, especially among growing businesses, is the fractional CFO, also known as a part-time CFO.

 But what exactly is a fractional CFO, and how do you know if it’s the right fit for your company?